 |---|---|---|---|

-The standard Airbnb host service fee is 3% of the booking subtotal.
-This is deducted automatically from the host's payout before the funds are transferred.
-Some hosts on the host-only fee structure pay a higher percentage (14-16%) that covers both the host and guest sides.
+The standard Airbnb host service fee is 3% of the booking subtotal — nightly rate plus any host-set fees such as a cleaning fee, before guest-side charges and taxes.
+It is deducted automatically from the host's payout.
+Hosts on the host-only fee structure pay a higher rate of 14–16%, which covers both sides of the transaction.

-Yes, the Airbnb host service fee is generally tax deductible as a business expense for short-term rental operators.
-It falls under commission or platform fees paid to facilitate bookings.
+Yes, in most jurisdictions the Airbnb host service fee is deductible as a business expense — specifically as a commission or platform fee paid to generate rental income.
+The amount appears on the annual Airbnb earnings summary and on Form 1099-K for US hosts who receive over $600 in a calendar year.
 Consult a tax professional for advice specific to your situation.

 Stay ahead of the curve